rust-lang/reference/src/attributes/testing.md

 > }
 > ```

+r[attributes.testing.test.syntax]
+The `test` attribute uses the [MetaWord] syntax and thus does not take any inputs.

 r[attributes.testing.test.allowed-positions]
 Test functions must be free, monomorphic functions that take no arguments, and the return type must implement the [`Termination`] trait, for example: